 PCP is categorized as a hallucinogen.
 The hallucinogen category includes a wide range of drugs, such as plants like peyote and psilocybin mushrooms as well as synthesized formulas like LSD and ketamine.
 The drugs in this group are diverse, but they share some key distinctions.

-Hallucinogens cause a significant change to the thoughts and feeling of users as well as to their perception of their situation and surroundings.
+Hallucinogens cause a significant change to the thoughts and feelings of users as well as to their perception of their situation and surroundings.
 As indicated by their name, these drugs can cause hallucinations.
 A user may experience images, voices, or sensations that seem very real, even though they are not.

 PCP is also categorized as a dissociative drug.
 Dissociative drugs make users feel separated or distant from their surroundings, bodies, and reality.
 Most dissociative drugs, including PCP, alter the user’s brain chemistry in the following ways:

-- They disrupt the brain chemical glutamate at certain receptors on nerve cells.
+- They disrupt the brain’s chemical glutamate at certain receptors on nerve cells.
 Glutamate is vital to the processing of emotion and cognition, so it affects memory and awareness.
 Glutamate also plays a major part in pain recognition and perception, as it is responsible for activating pain-regulating cells outside the brain.

 - They change the behavior of neurotransmitters, specifically dopamine, which is related to the euphoric feelings many users experience while on dissociative drugs.